Top 10 Canny Alternatives in 2026 (Compared)

 Does Canny have AI features?

-Yes, Canny added AI capabilities for categorizing and analyzing feedback.
-However, these features don't address the core pricing and localization concerns.
-Competitors like ProductLift, Frill, and Featurebase also offer AI features at lower price points.
+Yes, Canny includes AI for feedback categorization, duplicate detection, and analysis.
+However, AI features don't address the core concerns: pricing model, localization, missing knowledge base, and lack of prioritization frameworks.
+Competitors like ProductLift, Frill, and Featurebase also offer AI at lower prices.

 Ruben Buijs, Founder of ProductLift